nmagarino/Spiderverse-Styled-Rendering/README.md

 ## Alpha Progress:

 So far two main features have been fully implemented -- Toon Shading and Chromatic Abberation!
+The Toon Shading has 5 bands of color and differentiates based on the original color's luminance.
+The Chromatic Abberation scales to be more intense the further away the camera is from an object.

 ![](Images/shaderShot.PNG)